Kuadrant/authorino/docs/architecture.md

   name: my-api-protection
 spec:
   # List of one or more hostname[:port] entries, lookup keys to find this config in request-time
-  # Authorino will try to prevent hostname collision across Kubernetes namespaces by rejecting a hostname already taken.
+  # Authorino will try to prevent hostname collision by rejecting a hostname already taken.
   hosts:
     - my-api.io # north-south traffic
     - my-api.ns.svc.cluster.local # east-west traffic